 Understanding the analysis of cave diving accidents is crucial for divers to prevent their recurrence in the future.

-Exley, who works as a high school math teacher, is very fond of it; others have even said he is obsessed with statistics.
+A high school math teacher, Exley is very fond of it; others have even said he is obsessed with statistics.

 He maintained detailed documentation, logs, and attention to minor exploration details during his professional life.

 The most important thing that Exley ever did for the scuba diving world was to conduct an in-depth analysis of accidents involving incidents, which he then categorized into a list of causative factors.

 5 Main Factors That Cause Cave Divers Accidents

 In his initial investigation, Sheck Exley identified the five factors that most frequently contributed to the demise of cave divers with prior expertise in the field of education in the environment.